 Since edibles are available in candies, chocolates, etc., there are chances that children and other family members can consume them.
 For pregnant ladies, marijuana use isn’t safe.

-So, we recommend you to talk to a board-certified doctor to discuss your condition and seek professional help for dose, cannabinoid concentration, etc. to minimize risks.
+So, we recommend you talk to a board-certified doctor to discuss your condition and seek professional help for dose, cannabinoid concentration, etc. to minimize risks.

 How to Get a Medical Cannabis Card Online?